Close

 Teaching the Sentientism Worldview

-Sentientism: “Evidence, reason & compassion for all sentient beings”
+The Sentientism Worldview: “Evidence, reason, & compassion for all sentient beings”

-Part of the excitement of modern Religious Education comes from exploring non-religious worldviews with children.
+Part of the excitement of modern Religious Education comes from exploring non-religious worldviews with children, an important element of the REC’s Religion and Worldviews approach.
 That exploration is timely as around half of UK people now say they have a non-religious worldview.
-One increasingly popular contemporary example, based on some very old ideas, is Sentientism.
-You may have seen it mentioned in this new RE Today resource.

-While Sentientism is a fairly new word, coined in 1975, its ideas are very old – maybe even pre-human!
-Within human thought, naturalistic epistemology and sentience-focused ethics have deep roots in many regions and cultures.
-These themes can be found in African, Asian and ancient Greek thinking, for example.
-Some thinkers even combined these themes into something very much like an ancient form of sentientism.
+While Sentientism is a fairly new word, only coined in the 1970s, its core ideas are very old, maybe even pre-human.
+Naturalistic epistemology and sentience-focused ethics have deep roots in many regions and cultures and times.
+These themes can be found in African, Asian and ancient Greek thought, for example.
+Some thinkers even combined these ideas into something very much like an ancient form of Sentientism.
 One example is the blind Arab philosopher poet Al-Ma’arri who lived over a thousand years ago.
 He used a naturalistic approach to challenge religious thinking and wrote about the ethics of veganism long before the word “vegan” was invented.
-If we want to push things even further back, long before humanity evolved, non-human animals used forms of “evidence and reasoning” to understand their environments and survive.
-They also felt compassion at least for their own young and often for group members.
-That may have been the start of a basic sort of morality that us human animals have since built on.
-Of course, quadrillions of non-human sentient animals still do these things today too.
+He’s a fascinating historic character to bring into the classroom to complement modern sentientist thinkers like Greta Thunberg, Billie Eilish, Peter Singer and Joaquin Phoenix.

-Sentientism seems be of particular interest to young people as it resonates with their concerns about the environment, their care for non-human animals, the development of artificial intelligence (could AI be sentient?) and the risks of misinformation, disinformation, conspiracism and exclusionary ethics.
+Sentientism seems to be of particular interest to young people as it resonates with their concerns about the environment, their care for nonhuman animals, the threats and opportunities of artificial intelligence (could AI be sentient?) and the risks of misinformation, disinformation, conspiracism, discrimination and exclusionary ethics.
+Sentientism also provides a secular framework for finding meaning and purpose that many young people find compelling.

 Jamie Woodhouse (hello@sentientism.info)